 The field Lavanda Montana is located at the feet of the mountains of the Carpathians, near a village called Csekefalva (Romanian name: Chechis) populated mostly by Hungarian Seclers.

 The field is owned by a local family.
 The parents as well as their daughters are passionate about their lavenders, and they have been working on their beautiful purple lavender fields for 8 years already.
-The entrance fee is 4 euros and you get a bouquet of lavender for it as well.

 You can visit Lavanda Montana if you’re planning a trip around Transylvania (the closest bigger city with airport is Marosvasarhely, or Targu Mures in Romanian), but it’s worth going during the lavender festival season!
 At this time you can get your own bouquet of lavenders, as well as their products made from the flowers.
 The essential oils, lavender water, and hand-made goodies such as soaps, lavender syrup, and creams made by the family.